If you have specific questions that are not answered below, please email them to email@example.com.

 When will applicants be notified of decision?

-Applicants will be notified in May 2018.
-Funding for all projects will be available July 1, 2018.
+Applicants will be notified in early June.
+Funding for all projects will be available July 1, pending completion of an orientation session during the month of June.

 What time period is covered during this cycle of funding?